One of the greatest threats to efficacy and engagement in the workplace is team members showing signs of burnout at work.

 At its core, the causes of the stress that leads to burnout will fall into two categories: individual and organisational — meaning that the individual’s ability to manage stress at their job coupled with the organisation’s ability to address stressors at work will either create or alleviate burnout on the job and in their personal life.

-Published by the World Health Organisation, the WHO Healthy Workplace Framework and Model indicates that ‘high job demands, low control, and effort-reward imbalance are risk factors for physical and mental health problems’ and job related burnout might be the cause.
+Published by the WHO, the Healthy Workplace Framework and Model indicates that “high job demands, low control, and effort-reward imbalance are risk factors for physical and mental health problems” and job-related burnout might be the cause.

-We spoke to Gagan Mudhar, a registered Psychologist with close to a decade’s worth of experience applying her skills in clinical and organisational psychology in not for profit, private, and public organisations.
-She has seen numerous cases of burnout, the impact it has on organisational leaders and refined her observations to key signs to look for.
+We spoke to Gagan Mudhar, a registered Psychologist with close to a decade’s worth of experience applying her skills in clinical and organisational psychology in not-for-profit, private, and public organisations.
+She has seen numerous cases of burnout, and the impact it has on organisational leaders and refined her observations to key signs to look for.

 Gagan believes as we all do at Inkling, that organisations have a significant role to play and a responsibility to provide a physically and psychologically safe working environment:

-So what are the signs of burnout leaders should be watching for in their teams?
+So what are the signs of burnout leaders should be watching for to identify burnout in their teams?

 Physical symptoms and signs of burnout